MonashBioinformaticsPlatform/RNAseq-DE-analysis-with-R/README.md

 ## Contributing

-Thanks to [Software Carpentry](http://software-carpentry.org/) for allowing us to take their lesson template and modify it for this course.

 **These lessons show 'live' computed output.
 This means that to edit the lessons, you need to do so on a computer that has all the lesson's required R packages installed.**

 When editing topic pages for R lessons, you should change the source R Markdown